-1. Ask students if they can ride a horse and if they like it or not .
+1. Ask students if they can ride a horse or not.
 Have them look at the picture of Shams and Jack and discuss the question "What do you think they are talking about?"

 Answer: They are sad because Jack is going back to his country.